 History of the academy

-In Winter 2018, the Office of the Provost offered additional support to the year-and-a-half old group and committed to engaging with the academy as an advisory body to executive academic leadership.
+In Winter 2018, the Office of the Provost offered additional support to the group and committed to engaging with the academy as an advisory body to executive academic leadership.
 This ensured that teaching faculty have every opportunity to weigh in on institutional initiatives with teaching and students in mind.